Create a REST API in PHP

 header('Pragma: no-cache');

-// Get all request headers & and lower case header keys to handle case sensitivity
+// Get all request headers & and lowercase header keys to handle case sensitivity

 $request_headers = array_change_key_case(getallheaders(), CASE_LOWER);